kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 - sudo cp the panicbutton.service file to /etc/systemd/system directory,
 - sudo systemctl enable panicbutton,
 - sudo systemctl start panicbutton.
 3. If available, setup a trigger to send sms/email to your mobile phone.
-See [adafruitio](https://github.com/kp101/Wellness-Monitor/tree/636922cb02e7a41db3aebd5636ba524562163901/adafruitio) for details.
-Other provider may provide the same service.
+See folder [adafruitio](https://github.com/kp101/Wellness-Monitor/tree/636922cb02e7a41db3aebd5636ba524562163901/adafruitio) for details.
+More details are in Adafruitio.
+Other provider may provide the same service but different methods.

 ## Verify
 - Press the button,